harsha-0110/PPPwn-Luckfox/README.md

 - Installation takes about 25-30 minutes on pro model may take longer on plus model.

 ## Future Plans
-- Update the payloads page to host payloads for supported firmware.
 - Make pre-built images with PPPwn-Luckfox setup to make installation easier and faster.

 ## Contributing